-Happy March!
-The newspaper club has been hard at work to bring you this month's news.
-Thank you for taking the time to read our articles and if you have a nose for news, feel free to submit articles to Mrs. Thrash at email@example.com.
+Welcome to the Lost Mountain Local!
+We publish news from around the school, upcoming events in our community, and cool stories.
+Thank you for taking the time to read our articles and if you have a nose for news, feel free to submit articles to Mrs. Thrash at firstname.lastname@example.org.
 We always welcome guest writers!

 What Are Your Family’s Thanksgiving Traditions?

 Thanksgiving is a very popular holiday celebrated around the world.
 According to travelchannel.com at least 10 other countries celebrate Thanksgiving.
 They only difference is that they are merely called different things.
 For example, India calls it "Pongal".
 While Germany calls it "Erntedankfest", which actually, translates to Thanksgiving.
 Everyone knows that the first Thanksgiving was held in 1621, when the Pilgrims prepared a meal to eat with the Native Americans.
 At some point all countries give thanks in some ways and become a tradition.
 Let's see some family traditions from students and teachers right here at LMMS!

 "We go to my Grandmother’s house in West Tennessee, and hang out with my family."-Ainsley Collier

 "I go up to my grandparents' house and eat and play croquet."-Emily Darnell

 "We watch the Turkey Bowl or football game."-Emma Bayer

 "I am going to Michigan, to spend it with my stepdads' family."-Tatum Opel